 "Indoor-outdoor cats are more susceptible to abscesses (from bites) and diseases that can be transmitted by parasites they will encounter outdoors," Watson says.
 "Regular checkups and monthly topicals for flea/tick prevention can help combat these, along with making sure your animals are up-to-date on their vaccines."

 She adds that in some cases, spayed or neutered cats can live longer than those who aren't.
 Unaltered cats can be more prone to sexually transmitted diseases and conditions of the reproductive system.

 Cats’ Life Stages

 - Kitten (birth to six months old)

 - Junior (six months to 2 years old)

 - Senior (10–14 years old)

 The first 24 months of a cat's life are when he matures the most.
 A 2-year-old cat is generally thought to be as physically mature as a 24-year-old human.
 After that, you can add about 4 years of human age for each year of a cat's age.
 So, a 3-year-old cat is like a 28-year-old human, etc. A cat who lives to be 20 is the age equivalent of a 96-year-old human.

 Throughout those life stages, along with the routine vet visits, Watson recommends keeping a close eye on your cat's behavior.
 Small changes—like a sudden disinterest in playing—can indicate an underlying health issue.
 "The tricky thing with cats is they can show little to no sign of feeling ill," Watson says.

-Do cats have nine lives?
+So, do cats have nine lives?
 No, they have only, ahem, one life to live—potentially with you!
-And you can extend that time by ensuring your cat has regular vet care, good nutrition, and by making other lifestyle choices that protect your cat’s health and wellbeing.
+And you can extend that time by ensuring your cat has regular vet care, good nutrition, and by making other lifestyle choices that protect your cat's health and wellbeing.